ROCK3879/restaurant_booking_1/README.md

 ## User wants to sign in to their account on the restaurant website

-As a user, I can sign in to my account on the restaurant website so that I I can book a table.
+As a user, I can sign in to my account on the restaurant website so that I can book a table.

 ## User wants to sign out of their account on the restaurant website

 As a user, I can sign out of my account on the restaurant website so that I my account stays safe.

 # Features